unik-name/help-unikname/docs/2-unikname-id/howto-reset-my-unikname.md

 - Swipe the item left
 - Click "Delete"

-All data of My Unikname App has been destroy.
+Voilà!
+All data of My Unikname App has been destroyed.

 You can now [set up My Unikname again](../howto-install-my-unikname-app.html#step-2-install-now) and [restore your @unikname](../howto-restore-my-unikname.html).